 Ms. Shin is also an active studio musician.
 She has recorded a wide range of music from movies and video games to country music and gospel.

 As an devoted educator, Ms. Shin also serves as faculty at Vanderbilt’s Blair School of Music, and holds a private studio at her home in Brentwood.

-A native of Seoul, Korea, Ms. Shin began violin at the age of seven.
+A native of Seoul, Korea, Ms. Shin began playing the violin at the age of seven.
 She received her Bachelor of Music from the Seoul National University in Korea, Master of Music from The Juilliard School, and Doctor of Music from the Jacobs School of Music at Indiana University.
 Additionally, Ms. Shin holds a Diploma of Orchestra Academy from the Toho Gakuen School in Japan.
 Her teachers include Kyung-Sun Lee, Hai-Eun Hyun, Hamao Fujiwara, Masao Kawasaki, and Mauricio Fuks.

 Ms. Shin is married to the Nashville Symphony's Principal Cellist, Kevin Bate, and they live in Brentwood with their three daughters.